Public engagement with research

 British Science Association Media Fellowships - external link - provide a unique opportunity for practising scientists, clinicians and engineers to spend three to six weeks working at the heart of a media outlet such as The Guardian, the BBC or Nature News.

-Public engagement information and strategy
+Public engagement information

 What is public engagement?